Husthwaite Neighbourhood Plan Project

 Why are we doing a Neighbourhood Plan?

 The new Neighbourhood Plan will update and build upon the old Parish Plan produced in 2007 but will have a greater impact.
 Neighbourhood Plans are planning policy documents that can be prepared by local communities.
-The law says that when a Neighbourhood Plan has been approved (by both the community and the local planning authority), it becomes official planning policy, and must be considered when planning application decisions are made in relation to the Parish.
-They are a very good way to give local communities a say in the way their area develops in the future.
+The law says that when a Neighbourhood Plan has been approved (by both the community and the local planning authority), it becomes part of official planning policy.
+That means:

-See Neighbourhood plan documents for information from the Neighbourhood Plan Steering Group.
+See Neighbourhood plan documents for more information from the Neighbourhood Plan Steering Group.

 More information about Neighbourhood Plans